 When planning your next trip, consider skipping the predictable biggies.
 Instead, take a leap of faith and go to places like these…and let yourself be enchanted.

 What’s your favorite uncrowded, undiscovered gem in Europe?

-I was traveling in these places to update the brand-new editions of our Rick Steves Eastern Europe and Rick Steves Budapest guidebooks — which are available now.
+I was traveling in these places to update our Rick Steves Eastern Europe and Rick Steves Budapest guidebooks — which are available now.
 In these books, you’ll find all of the practical details for everything mentioned here.
 (In fact, these are probably the most lovingly updated but least used chapters in any Rick Steves guidebook.)